 If you use images the wrong way though, you might be risking your deliverability.
 Especially with cold B2B email campaigns.

-Let’s look at best practices for images in email and how to use them properly.
+So let’s look at best practices for images in email and how to use them properly.

 Before we dive in, it’s important to understand why images can damage your campaigns.
-So it’s time for a quick history lesson.

 Watch Your Image-to-Text Ratio